Prague Stumble Stones

 Where Do They Originate?

-Origination differs depending on what you read but it’s considered to be from 1942 onwards when Germans who tripped over a stone in the street might comment that “a Jew must be buried underneath”.
-There’s also a pointer to gravestones being taken from Jewish cemeteries to be used as street paving stones.
 In 1990 when Gunter Demnig was marking the route where Roma had been deported from the city of Cologne he was told by a woman that “Roma” had never lived in that area.
 In a time of ethnic-cleansing, Gunter Demnig was looking for a way to reintroduce the memory of these deported people back into their old neighbourhoods.
-All of this seems to have influenced the Stumble Stones in their design, ground location and to this day to cause a metaphorical “trip” when people “stumble” across them.
+All of this seems to have influenced the Stumble Stones in their design and to this day to cause a metaphorical “trip” when people “stumble” across them.
+The ground location was a practical decision as it was seen as easier to get permission from the city than from the owner of the associated building.

 What Are They For?

-The are located in the ground at the front of the last freely chosen residence of somebody that was deported from that place between 1940 and 1944 (the joining of the Stumble Stone with the last residence is referred to as co-location) but does not have to be Jewish.
+The are located in the ground at the front of the last freely chosen residence of somebody that was deported from that place between 1939 and 1944 (the joining of the Stumble Stone with the last residence is referred to as co-location) but does not have to be Jewish.
 Some of the original stones in Germany were placed for deportations of Roma and Sinti in 1940.
-They also commemorate homosexuals, political opponents, mentally ill, Freemasons, criminals and non-Facists although the list goes on.
-On October 23rd 2018 the 70,000th Stumble Stone was laid in Frankfurt and the others are spread over more than 1000 cities/towns in 21 European countries so it constitutes the largest decentralised wartime memorial in the world.
+They also commemorate homosexuals, political opponents, mentally ill, Freemasons, criminals and non-Facists etc. As of October 2019 the 74,000th Stumble Stone was laid and they are spread over more than 1100 cities/towns in 24 European countries so it constitutes the largest decentralised wartime memorial in the world.

 So They Commemorate People That Died in WW2?

 The majority of the Prague Stumble Stones relate to people who were specifically deported from their home with the ultimate aim to kill them.
 They also commemorate people that survived the deportation and people that were forced to emigrate.
-The object cover plaques are 10cm by 10cm and made of brass.
+The object cover plaques are generally 10cm by 10cm and made of brass (the size changed based on the ground paving).
 In some cities you may find “stolperschwellen” which is a longer version 100cm by 10cm to memorialise a group (there are none in Prague).
 An example of stolperschwellen in Germany is at the Stralsund main train station where it records the fact that 1169 mentally ill people were deported for execution in 1939 under the “Aktion T4” program.

 What Can You Learn From Stumble Stones?